-U6, Fig. 4).
-Over the depth range of 70-660 cm, we took 37 bulk samples for grain size and bulk elemental analyses.
-Seventeen samples were processed for in situ-produced CRN analyses: 14 for 10Be to construct a depth profile and 3 for 26Al to analyse the 26Al / 10Be ratio in the main sedimentological units of the profile.
-Given that the uncertainties on 26Al quantifications are larger than those for 10Be because of the necessity to perform additional measurements of stable 27Al on Inductively Coupled Plasma Atomic Emission Spectroscopy (ICP-AES), the number of 10Be samples outnumbers the 26Al samples.

-Samples were processed for in situ cosmogenic 10Be and 26Al analyses, following Vanacker et al. (2007, 2015).
-Samples were washed, dried, and sieved, and the 500-1000 μ m grain size fraction was used for further analyses.
-Chemical leaching with a low concentration of acids (HCl, HNO3 and HF) was applied to purify quartz in an overhead shaker.
+We sampled an abandoned gravel pit at the geosite "Quarry Hermans" (Bats et al., 1995) in As (51°00'29.10" N 5°35'46.19 E, Fig. 3), where the Zutendaal gravels are exposed over a thickness of about 7 m.
+At least a comparable thickness of the Zutendaal gravels is supposed to be present underneath the exposure.
+The gravel sheet is covered by 60 cm of coversands whereby the top of the profile reaches an altitude of 85 m a.s.l..
+The section was described in the field with annotation of grain size and sorting, sedimentary structures, and traces of chemical weathering including oxidation (Vandermaelen et al., 2022).
+These observations allowed the subdivision of the profile in 6 units (U1-U6, Fig. 4).
+Over the depth range of 70 to 660 cm, we took 37 bulk samples for grain size and bulk elemental analyses.
+Seventeen samples were processed for in situ produced CRN analyses: 14 for 10Be to construct a depth profile and 3 for 26Al to analyze the 26Al/10Be ratio in the main sedimentological units of the profile.
+Given that the uncertainties on 26Al quantifications are larger than those for 10Be, because of the necessity to perform additional measurements of stable 27Al on ICP-AES, the number of 10Be samples outnumbers the 26Al samples.
+Samples were processed for in situ cosmogenic 10Be and 26Al analyses following Vanacker et al. (2007; 2015).
+Samples were washed, dried, and sieved, and the 500-1000 μm grain size fraction was used for further analyses.
+Chemical leaching with low concentration of acids (HCl, HNO3, and HF) was applied to purify quartz in an overhead shaker.
 Later on, purified samples of 10-40 g of quartz were leached with 24 % HF for 1 h to remove meteoric 10Be.
 This was followed by spiking the sample with 9Be and by total decomposition in concentrated HF.
 About 0.200 mg of 9Be was added to samples and blanks.
-The beryllium in the solution was then extracted by ion exchange chromatography, as described in von Blanckenburg et al. (1996).
+The Beryllium in solution was then extracted by ion exchange chromatography as described in von Blanckenburg et al. (1996).
 Three laboratory blanks were processed.